Having an Elder Care Plan Will Create Peace of Mind for Your Family

 For many families, this agreement is a formal acknowledgement of what is already happening: you are providing care for your loved one.
 Plus, it is a legal way for you to keep money in the family, while also helping your loved one qualify for Medicaid assistance.

-At Trinity Law, our lawyers can assist you and your family in drafting a Family Caregiver Agreement that meets the needs and wishes of all parties.
+At Trinity Law, our elder law lawyers can assist you and your family in drafting a Family Caregiver Agreement that meets the needs and wishes of all parties.
 We find that these agreements provide families with assurances that care is planned for and will be provided to the loved one.
 The agreement also helps alleviate some conflicts between family members, as a caregiver is receiving compensation for the care they are providing.

 How Do I Know I’m Choosing the Right Care Facility?